ashiagarwal73/DevConEmergencyApp/README.md

 application we surely can direct you towards it, as I quote“God helps those who help themselves”
-AAPAT, an application that we wish to be every users go to for any kind of emergency, will help you in every way possible when you’re at
+APAAT, an application that we wish to be every users go to for any kind of emergency, will help you in every way possible when you’re at